 - Late Colorado author Kent Haruf’s “Our Souls at Night” will be made into a play to premiere at the Denver Center.Read More

 At Denver Comic Con Memorial Day weekend, a Denver educator will explain how graphic novels can help build literacy and critical thinking skills.

 Lenny Chernila was credited as bridging the transition from Beat poetry to the slam poetry movement in Denver.

 - Lenny Chernila was credited with starting the slam poetry movement in Denver.Read more

 - Shakespeare’s First Folio, the first collected edition of the Bard’s work, will be on display at the CU Art Museum August 2016.Read More

 Waldstein's new collection of poetry titled "The Hauntings," reflects on the time she spent working with very sick kids and other experiences in her life.

-Colorado-based authors Lisa Jones, Peter Heller, and Helen Thorpe discuss books that deal with a morbid future.
+Colorado-based authors Lisa Jones, Peter Heller and Helen Thorpe discuss long narrative stories written in verse.